 Admission procedures and policies include appropriate consideration of an individual applicant’s educational credentials and professional experience.
-In addition, it is expected that the successful candidate for the degree (OTD or Specialty Track Certificate) program will possess:
+In addition, it is expected that the successful candidate for the degree (OTD or Advanced Specialty Certificate) program will possess:

 - A documented record of academic achievement.

 - English language skills (both written and oral) essential to the successful completion of the coursework.

 During the review process, the academic background of the applicant is assessed to determine academic eligibility and his/her entry point into the Doctor of Occupational Therapy (OTD) or Certificate programs.
 Each candidate is evaluated by the College of Health Sciences, Education and Rehabilitation Admissions Committee and the evaluation includes a formal interview.
 The interview will provide further insight into the applicant’s character and motivation, and allows an applicant the opportunity to speak with faculty within the College.
 Interviews may be held via phone conference or Skype.

 NOTIFICATION OF ACCEPTANCE

 An applicant may be notified of his or her acceptance on a rolling admissions basis.
 Upon receipt of acceptance, an applicant is required to complete the Matriculation Supplement form in order to reserve a seat in the program.